 Plus, exchanging emails with a celebrity is a rush.
 Many children’s books have contact information for the author.
 My children and I have emailed several of them to applaud a particularly well-developed book.
 We cheer when we get a response.
 I thought it might be the same with Dean.
 If I let him know about the problem with his moon, maybe he could correct it in a future printing.
 I saw this as a chance to correspond with a “real” author, an adult author.
 Velocity didn’t provide an email address, but it did offer a URL – www.deankoontz.com.

 Disappointing.
 Dean Koontz is more like a corporation than a person.
 His multi-tab website features legal disclaimers, apps, and ways to communicate with other fans.
 It even includes a talking dog.
 If I wanted to buy a book or make a request for charitable funding, I was in the right place.
 To engage in a simple discussion with the author about his prose?
 No way.
 Lodging a complaint with Dean Koontz would be like writing Starbucks to suggest a different cup lid.
 If anyone ever read my email, they’d put me in the crackpot folder.
 They’d break out my email every so often just to make fun of it.

 Fortunately, I have other methods to catch Dean’s attention.
-I have this book.
-Maybe one day a best-seller, or at least an okay-seller.
-People around the world might read it.
+I have this blog.
+People around the world read it.
 Dean’s publisher might read it.
 Eventually, the Velocity moon error will undoubtedly come to Mr. Koontz’s attention.
 It will finally be fixed.